erupturatis/Osut-management-system/Readme.md

 - **Build Tool**: Gradle
 - **Database**: PostgreSQL

+### Setting up database

+* This project uses PostgreSQL as a database.
+To set it up, you need to install PostgreSQL and create a database called osutdb ( or change the name inside application.properties )
+* Then connect to the database and run the `dump-osutdb.sql` SQL file to create the tables and insert the data.
+* Also make sure password, username, database name and port are correct inside `application.properties` file.

 ### Running the Project

 1. **Configuration**: Check `src/main/resources` for application properties.
 Adjust the database URL, username, and